 The Agriculture Union Social Justice Fund is governed by the National Executive and is fully transparent.
 A special Committee administers the AUSJF and approves specific projects and programs proposed by Agriculture Union members within the parameters approved by the Executive.

 Members of this vetting Committee are drawn from both the National Executive and the National Council.
-Its current members are: Rick Cormier, Audrey St-Germain, Jacquelin Carrier, Karen Zoller and Larry Budge (staff).
+Its current members are: Fabian Murphy, Audrey St-Germain, Jean Cloutier, Karen Zoller and Larry Budge (staff).

 The Agriculture Union Social Justice Fund entertains requests for funding in three distinct project categories: